 By now, it’s likely you have heard of water mixable oil paint.
-And even if you haven’t, I’m guessing you’re interested in finding out more about them and do not enjoy the thought of using solvents to paint with or to clean the brushes.
+And even if you haven’t, I’m guessing you’re interested in finding out more about it and do not enjoy the thought of using solvents to paint with or to clean the brushes.

 If so, I can relate because after painting with traditional oil paints for a couple of years, I loved oil painting but, I just really disliked (and was worried about) working with toxic solvents.
 In this post, I will share how you can enjoy oil painting without a solvent by using water mixable oil paint.